MastafaF/anomaly_detection_trees/README.md

 to see how they would perform when reducing the percentage of anomalies at training time.

 ## Results:
 They have rather poor performance on high dimensional input data.
-Best performance is obtained with iForest after UMAP projection of the dataset.
+Best performance is obtained with iForest after UMAP projection of the train and test data.

 In data folder, we add the data used in our SPAM Collection Dataset experiments.